Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-VinayD2028/README.md

     ```
 3. Commit and push to your repo so that we can able to see your output

-## Challenges faced:
- 1. faced difficulty in coming up with the correct syntax for the controller, mapper and reducer classes even when had a clear understaing of what should be done in each classes
- Solution: Found the syntaxes in websites like Geek for Geeks
- 2. understanding the exception message and solving them.
- Solution: Discussed with friends and reached to conclusion as to what part was throwing the exceptions and fixed it.

 ## Sample Input:
  ```bash